 The mirror cell, shown in Figure 3, incorporates two radial defining adjuster screws 45° either side of the vertical axis in the lower half and a pre-loading screw on the vertical axis in the upper half.
-The mirror is centred on the cat's eye axis by measurement of the radial difference between the circumferences of the mirror and the cat's eye end ring at three locations.
 This arrangement restrains and locates the primary mirror on the axis of the cat's eye.
-To assist alignment the primary mirror is manufactured with a 3mm wide chamfer on its front outside diameter edge normal to within 2 arc minutes of the optical axis.
+To align its axis the primary mirror is manufactured with a flat face 5mm in width around the circumference of the optical surface which is normal to the optical axis to within a tightly controlled specification.
 When the mirror cell is attached to the cat's eye tube the primary mirror is pre-loaded from the back plate using three spring-loaded adjusters so that its front face engages against nylon pads mounted on the tube end rings.
-This arrangement defines the axial position of the primary and aligns its optical axis to be parallel with the cat's eye tube axis within the manufacturing tolerances of the assembly.
+This arrangement defines the axial position of the primary and aligns its optical axis to be parallel with the cat's eye tube axis within the manufacturing tolerances.
 Hence the only adjustment necessary to align the primary to the cat's eye axis is to set the radial defining screws.

 The back plate of the mirror cell contains a central boss into which the magnet of the voice coil is located.
 Horizontally, either side of the boss, two steel rods are fixed and pass through holes in the trolley bulkhead plate onto which the voice coil armature is mounted.
-The rods are fitted with doughnut shaped resilient pads which limit the free travel of the cat's eye in the axial direction to approximately $\pm 4$ mm.
+The rods are fitted with doughnut shaped resilient pads which limit the free travel of the cat's eye in the axial direction to approximately ± 4 mm.
 On the same horizontal axis but near the circumference of the back plate are two pads, each with a pair of threaded holes, to which the flexure pivot blocks for the upper part of the flexure leg are attached.

-Clearance holes in the pivot blocks allow sufficient freedom for the flexure leg to align with the base so as not to over-constrain the flexure pivots when the cat's eye is mounted to the trolley chassis.
+Clearance holes in the pivot blocks allow sufficient freedom for the flexure leg to align with the base pivots so as not to over-constrain the flexure pivots when the cat's eye is mounted to the trolley chassis.

 Figure 3: Rear view of primary mirror cell.
-The removable top section is fitted with a spring adjuster which pre-loads the mirror onto the two adjustable definers in the bottom wall.
+The removable top section is fitted with a spring definer which pre-loads the mirror onto the two adjustable definers in the bottom wall.
 The three spring loaded adjusters are visible and are located so that the load passes directly through the mirror to the nylon pads fitted to the cats eye end ring.
 The centre boss locates the voice coil magnet and the two holes on a horizontal line either side are for fixing the axial limit rods.
 On the same centreline, two pads near the outer circumference are for mounting the flexure pivots to the top of the rear wishbone leg.